JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 </div>

-If you use a private or internal type alias for avoiding name collision, prefer the `import … as …` mentionned in [Packages and Imports](packages.html).
+If you use a private or internal type alias for avoiding name collision, prefer the `import … as …` mentioned in [Packages and Imports](packages.html).

 ### Lambda parameters